Our Commitment to Indigenous Relations

 Looking Forward: Progressive Aboriginal Relations (PAR)

-IPAC is always looking for new ways to improve its relationships with Indigenous communities, which is why IPAC is a new member of the Canadian Council for Aboriginal Business (CCAB) and why we have achieved a “Committed” status with the Progressive Aboriginal Relations (PAR) program.
+IPAC is always looking for new ways to improve its relationships with Indigenous communities, which is why IPAC is a member of the Canadian Council for Aboriginal Business (CCAB) and why we have achieved a “Bronze Level” status with the Progressive Aboriginal Relations (PAR) program.

 PAR is an online management and reporting program that supports progressive improvement in Aboriginal relations.
-As a PAR Committed member, IPAC is working toward gaining PAR certification that will confirm our corporate performance at the bronze, silver or gold level.
+To become a PAR Bronze Level certified business, IPAC had to undergo an independent external verification process.
 Through PAR, we are measuring our performance, and identifying opportunities for improvement, in four performance areas related to Aboriginal relations:

 - Business Development